 35mm film review: Kentmere 100

-My name is Andrew and I am a fine art destination wedding photographer.
+My name is Andrew and I am a fine art destination wedding photographer in Italy (Lake Como, Amalfi).
 On the weddings I also shoot 35mm film, mostly black and white.
 This article is going to be about 35mm film - Kentmere 100.

 I found Kentmere 100 mostly by accident.
 Normally I shoot Ilford 100 or Kodak T-max, I trust these films and I was always happy with the results.
 However this time I decided to try something new so I searched for available film in my country and noticed Kentmere 100.
 Sample images were good so I decided to test it myself.
 I learned a very good lesson in the past - for 35mm black and white film I use ISO 100 or maximum ISO 125.
 This would guarantee the minimum grain and F/1.8 (which I adore) even in very sunny locations.
 And since we have very hot summers (I mostly shoot in Italy and Baltic countries) and my camera speed limit is only 1/2000 - the lowest ISO is a good solution here.
 And yes, I tried ISO 400 as well and I was not happy with the wedding shots - too much grain does not add any beauty to the bride.